iampavangandhi/TradeByte/CONTRIBUTING.md

 This is a group project under The Uplift Project (Nodejs Stack) by Girlscript Foundation.
 But It's open for contribution from everyone who is interested.

-Kindly write a proper description while making pull requests.
+Kindly write a proper description while making issues or pull requests.

 ## Ways of Contributing